Disclaimer: These materials do not constitute legal advice and should not be substituted for the advice of legal counsel.

 Maine Family and Medical Leave Requirements Act

-The Maine Family and Medical Leave Requirements Act (MFMLRA) requires that employers who have at least 15 employees provide leave to employees who have worked at least 12 consecutive months for the employer (regardless of the number of hours worked).
-Eligible employees are entitled to up to ten work weeks of family medical leave in any two years.
-Employees must give at least 30 days' notice of the need for leave, unless prevented by a medical emergency from giving that notice.
+The Maine Family and Medical Leave Requirements Act (MFMLRA) provides that unless an employee is employed at a permanent work site with fewer than 15 employees, then every employee who has been employed by the same employer for 12 consecutive months is entitled to up to ten work weeks of family medical leave in any two years.
+Me.
+Rev. Stat. tit.
+26, § 844.
+Employees must give at least 30 days' notice of the need for leave unless prevented by a medical emergency from giving that notice.
 Leave may be unpaid.
 If the employer provides paid leave for fewer than ten weeks, the additional weeks of leave needed to reach ten weeks may be unpaid.
 Me.
 Rev. Stat. tit.
 26, § 844.

 Earned Paid Leave